 Complete an internship program that allows you to work with experienced IT project managers

 Gain work experience in the information technology field.
-This is important because most employers look for qualified candidates who also possess project management and supervision experience in an IT department
+This is important because most employers look for qualified candidates with project management and supervision experience in an IT department.

 Aspiring IT Managers consider earning a master's degree like MBA to improve employment prospects.

-10. Steps To Become An Information Technology Manager In Australia
+7. Steps To Become An Information Technology (IT) Manager In Australia

 Step 2: Complete A Bachelor's Degree

-The analysis of IT management job postings shows that 94% of employers prefer candidates to have a minimum of a bachelor’s degree in It related discipline.
+The analysis of IT management job postings shows that 94% of employers prefer candidates to have a minimum of a bachelor's degree in An related discipline.

-So, the next step in the IT manager career path is to obtain technical proficiency and knowledge of computer-related fields.
-A Bachelor’s degree in a technical discipline such as information technology, computer science, management information systems, or other related fields is ideal to enter this role.
+So, the next step in the IT manager career path is obtaining technical proficiency and computer-related knowledge.
+A Bachelor's degree in a technical discipline such as information technology, computer science, management information systems, or other related fields is ideal for entering this role.

 The degree program equips you with the necessary business and technical skills to build and run IT solutions across numerous industries.

-Students gain a strong knowledge of the most recent IT trends that includes virtualization, cloud computing, risk mitigation, information systems management, project management, and more.
+Students gain a strong knowledge of the most recent IT trends, including virtualisation, cloud computing, risk mitigation, information systems management, project management, and more.

 The program focuses on IT management skills and provides transferable college credit for the IT Management Bachelor's degree program.